khalid-hussain/shaheen/chap20.md

 Hearing the sound of his voice, Angela and Rabia's attention focused on him.
 While singing, he dragged himself closer to Angela and Rabia and slid away the heavy cloth from his head.
 For a second, Rabia and Angela could not believe their eyes.
 They were looking at him spellbound.
-This was Badr Bin Mughira.
+This was Badr bin Mughira.
 Suddenly another monk came and stood close to him.
 From his voice it sounded as if this was his first attempt at singing.
 He tried to sync his tone with that of his companion but despite trying, his voice would either become too low or two